 - Believing that drugs and alcohol are safe to use

-A study from the journal Addictive Behaviors might add one more item to this list.
+A study from the journal Addictive Behaviors added another item to this list.
 In this study, researchers determined that teens struggling with post-traumatic stress disorder (PTSD) were likely to medicate themselves with marijuana.
 This fact persisted, no matter what other variables the researchers looked for.
-Teens with mental health issues might be particularly at risk for marijuana abuse.

 Marijuana Rehabilitation for Teens

 Teens struggling with marijuana addiction often can’t beat the addiction alone.
-When they stop using the drug, they may feel intense cravings for the drug and those cravings may drive them to use once more.
-In addition, the teen may be surrounded by friends who also abuse the drug, and when the teen spends time with those friends, old habits hold sway and the teen begins to use once more.
+When they stop using the drug, they may feel intense cravings.
+In addition, teens often spend time with friends who also abuse marijuana, which makes it much harder to abstain.

-According to the National Institute on Drug Abuse, relapse rates among chronic drug users are similar to relapse rates for chronic diseases such as asthma, hypertension and diabetes.
+According to the National Institute on Drug Abuse, relapse rates among chronic drug users are similar to relapse rates for chronic diseases such as asthma, hypertension, and diabetes.
 When a person with diabetes has a relapse of the disease, people often blame the disease.
 When an addicted person has a relapse of addiction, people often blame the person.
-It’s important to remember that addiction is a chronic disease, and your teen will always have to work hard in recovery.
+It’s important to remember that addiction is a chronic disease, and your teen will always have to work hard to maintain recovery

 For some teens, 12-step programs such as Alcoholics Anonymous can provide extraordinary support.
 Here, teens listen to other recovering addicts talk about their addictions, and they learn how to cope with temptation.
 Teens are often paired with someone successfully in recovery, named their “sponsor”.
 Their “sponsor” is available at all times to help the teen deal with stresses and addiction struggles.
 As the teen begins to improve, he or she may be asked to mentor an addict who is new to the program.
 This is often some teen’s first experience with leadership, and teens strengthen in their own recovery as a result.